taheeraahmed/Chat-bot/README.md

 ### (3) Generative chat-bot
 The chat-bot is going to generate a text stream given the input of different streams of tweets.
 The streams consists of different topics.

-This chat-bot takes advantage of deep learning, or more specifically, a neural network.
+It takes advantage of deep learning, or more specifically, a neural network to generate new sentences.